The pandemic continues to cause unprecedented disruption across industries worldwide.

 The West Africa food services market reached a value of US$ 5.3 Billion in 2020.
-Looking forward, IMARC Group expects the market to exhibit moderate growth during 2021-2026.
+Looking forward, IMARC Group expects the market to reach a value of US$6.2 Billion by 2026.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 The West African region is quite diverse in terms of country size, population density, weather conditions, natural resources, etc. Countries in this region also differ significantly in terms of linguistic, historic and cultural dimensions.
 Despite major differences, a number of broad drivers and trends are catalysing the food services market in the region.
 These include strong population growth, rapid urbanisation and migration, large young population, rising incomes, changing lifestyles, broadening of food habits, etc. Catalyzed by these drivers, the food services market in the region is experiencing a transition.
 Some of the trends include an increasing demand for convenience, changing dietary habits, and a rising concern regarding the various aspects of product quality such as cleanliness and healthfulness.